huongdevvn/react-icons-material-design/README.md

 [![npm version](https://img.shields.io/npm/v/react-icons-material-design.svg)](https://www.npmjs.com/package/react-icons-material-design)
 [![npm downloads](https://img.shields.io/npm/dm/react-icons-material-design.svg)](https://www.npmjs.com/package/react-icons-material-design)

-A library of React components for [Material Design Icons](https://github.com/google/material-design-icons) are created by Google.
+A library of React components for Material Design Icons created by Google.
+This library is a fork of [tabler-icons-react](https://github.com/konradkalemba/tabler-icons-react) with some modifications.
+Special thanks to @konradkalemba for his work.

-Note: I forked from [tabler-icons-react](https://github.com/konradkalemba/tabler-icons-react) and modify a little to make this library.
-Thanks @konradkalemba about his work.
+## Features

+- Zero dependencies.
+- TypeScript friendly.
+- 10,000+ icons with 4 variants: Filled, Outlined, Round, Sharp, TwoTone.
+You can explore and choose your icons at [Material Design Icons](https://marella.me/material-design-icons/demo/svg).
+- SVGs optimized with SVGO.
+- Easy to import using named exports with tree shaking.

-## Usage
+## Installation

 The package is available via npm and can be installed using `npm` or `yarn`: